 Over my years of study and teaching I’ve found that every body and voice can change.
 Now, I’m on a mission to help singers become the master of their body – moving with intention, control and coordination, and helping professional voice users speak and sing with ease and freedom.

 My work is grounded in compassion and a belief in the power of awareness and skill building to lead to change.
 It took me years and many injuries to understand the value of slowing down and listening to the wisdom my body had to offer me.
 I strive to meet clients where they are and together we create a place of balance and strength and stability.

-A 500 hour certified Yoga Instructor, Sarah trained with Barbara Benagh in the slow flow method, a fusion of Iyengar and Hatha yoga and has gone on to study yoga as therapy with top yoga therapists in North America.
-She has completed year 1 of certification in Nutritious Movement with Katy Bowman.
-A classically trained singer, she is member of the National Association of Teachers of Singing (NATS), and the Voice Foundation.
+She completed her 500 hour yoga teacher certification with Barbara Benagh in the slow flow method, and has gone on to study yoga as therapy with top yoga therapists in North America.
+She has completed multiple years of training in Nutritious Movement™ with Katy Bowman.
+She is a member of the National Association of Teachers of Singing (NATS), Voice and Speech Trainers Association (VASTA) and the Voice Foundation.
 She holds a Masters in Vocal Pedagogy as well as a Masters in Vocal Performance, both from The Ohio State University.
-She has completed additional coursework in Voice Disorders through the MGH Institute of Health Professions and done additional studies in The Estill Method and Lovetri’s Somatic Voicework.
-A member of Harvard’s Holden Voice Faculty for 13 years, she has presented workshops on the body for professional and amateur singers at the National NATS Conference (2016) New England Regional NATS summer conferences (2009, 2011), the Buckeye NATS chapter (2010), the Boston NATS Chapter (2012) as well at colleges and universities and secondary schools around Boston.
-She has taught yoga in the Greater Boston area since 2008.
+She has completed additional coursework in Voice Disorders through the MGH Institute of Health Professions and done additional studies in The Estill Method and Somatic Voicework™.